What You Didn’t Know About Diamond Blades in 2019

 Wet cutting is when the blade uses water to help reduce some of the heat its friction generates.
 The wet cutting technique is part of why the blade lasts much longer than other blades.

+Masonry, glass, and other hard materials create a fine dust in the air – presenting a safety hazard to those in the vicinity.
 The water also minimises the amount of dust generated, which helps to keep you safe.
 This is good for your health and to help you comply with OHS regulations.

 Dry cutting is best done outdoors and is most suitable to smaller projects.
 When dry cutting, the blade should be allowed to cool off periodically.
 Cooling can be increased by allowing the blade to spin freely out of the cut.